adamhlt/D3D9-Hook-ImGui/README.md

 oEndScene = (tEndScene)d3d9Device[42];
 ```

-This is functions index of DirectX 9
+All functions index of DirectX 9 are here.

 ```
     QueryInterface : 0